SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_mode/readme.md

 ![Figure: Setup Diagram SoC Mode for Access point Example](resources/readme/concurrentsoc.png)

-Follow the [Getting Started with SiWx91x SoC](https://docs.silabs.com/) guide to set up the hardware connections and Simplicity Studio IDE.

 #### NCP Mode

 Set up diagram for NCP mode:

 ![Figure: Setup Diagram SoC Mode for Access point Example](resources/readme/concurrentncp.png)

-Follow the [Getting Started with EFx32](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/) guide to setup the hardware connections and Simplicity Studio IDE.

 **NOTE**:

 - The Host MCU platform (EFR32MG21) and the SiWx91x interact with each other through the SPI interface.

+Follow the [Getting Started with Wiseconnect3 SDK](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) guide to set up the hardware connections and Simplicity Studio IDE.

 ## 3 Project Environment

-1. Ensure the SiWx91x loaded with the latest firmware following the [Getting started with a PC](https://docs.silabs.com/rs9116/latest/wiseconnect-getting-started)
+1. Ensure the SiWx91x loaded with the latest firmware following the [Upgrade Si91x firmware](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-soc-mode#upgrade-si-wx91x-connectivity-firmware)

 2. Ensure the EFx32 and SiWx91x set up is connected to your PC.